 The new Apple Watch Series 3 is here, but still the most common question we get asked is 'does the Apple Watch track sleep'.
-Sadly, the Apple Watch doesn't offer onboard sleep tracking right now, but that could change in the future, as the company did purchase sleep tracker maker Beddit.
-Fingers crossed it turns up in watchOS 5 and Series 4.
+Sadly, the Apple Watch doesn't offer any onboard sleep tracking – fingers crossed it turns up in watchOS 5 and Series 4.
 Until then though, there's a bunch of third party apps that can make up for the lack of monitoring when you're in bed.

 The ones we've rounded up down below are what we think are the best of what's out there right now.
 None of them are truly amazing, and if sleep is what you want to track, there are other fitness trackers out there to do the job.